 - Thoroughly inspect your body once you come indoors after being in heavily wooded or grassy areas.

 How to Remove a Tick

-If you find a tick in your home or think you have ticks in your yard, contact a licensed pest professional who can inspect and recommend a course of action to reduce or eliminate ticks on your property.
-Suburban Exterminating can help fellow Long Islanders at (631) 864-6900 or (516) 864-6900.
+If you find a tick in your home or think you may have ticks in your yard, contact a licensed pest-control professional for an inspection and recommendations.
+Suburban Exterminating can work with you to develop a course of action to reduce or eliminate ticks on your property.
+Contact Suburban Exterminating at (631) 910-6713 or (516) 864-6900.